HsiehMinChien/Order-and-Bargain-system/README.md

 | Time          | timestamp        | NO   |     | CURRENT_TIMESTAMP | on update CURRENT_TIMESTAMP |
 +---------------+------------------+------+-----+-------------------+-----------------------------+

+- Set the MySQL accout can execute SELECT, INSERT, UPDATE function on table 1-3.
 Then you can start to use this system.